Contrast and Color Accessibility

 Evaluating Contrast with Chrome DevTools

-While many of the features within Chrome DevTools are keyboard accessible, the color picker (and therefore contrast checker) is not.
+While many of the features within Chrome DevTools are keyboard accessible, the color picker used in the contrast checker is not.
 See Google's Keyboard Shortcuts Reference for details on using DevTools with a keyboard.

 To evaluate contrast using Chrome DevTools,the element you want to review and select .
 Find the pane in the DevTools window.
 This is the area where you will find colors and test contrast.